The Spiderwick Chronicles (soundtrack)

 The Spiderwick Chronicles (Original Motion Picture Score) is the score album to the 2008 film of the same name composed and conducted by James Horner.
 The album featured 15 tracks from Horner's score and was released on February 12, 2008, by Lakeshore Records.
 The film featured an original song, a rendition of the nursery rhyme "London Bridge Is Falling Down" performed by Jordy Benattar, that was not included in the soundtrack.
 The score received positive reviews.

 Production

 The score was recorded at the Todd-AO Scoring Stage, Studio City, Los Angeles.
 Horner conducted the Hollywood Symphony Orchestra and the orchestration is done by Carl Johnson, Eddie Karam, Gary K. Thomas, Steven R. Bernstein.
 David Edelstein of New York magazine had opined "James Horner–channeling–John Williams score with a few chromatic chords to keep the orchestra from laughing the composer off the podium."

+The Japanese version uses "Checkmate" by Yuugin as its theme song.

 Reception

 Jonathan Broxton wrote "you can’t tell many fantasy scores apart… as nice as things like Stardust (2007) and Bridge to Terabithia (2007) are, they simply don’t feel very distinct.
 Horner continues to have a unique, uncompromised voice, and the quality of his writing is far and away better than that of the average composer.
 It’s unlikely that this album will be considered one the year’s best, but it is a rewarding experience that will reveal numerous layers upon repeat listens, and is easily recommended to Horner fans out there."
 Music critic Thomas Simpson gave 3.5 (out of 5) saying "You know Horner wrote it by the use of orchestral bells at their finest.
 He just seems to have a knack for writing uplifting yet at the same time dark pieces for the bells.
 And though the flight of the griffin is triumphant is ends on a rather sad note, no pun intended, but given the pace of the movie and the books its the perfect music for the scene.
 For the movie this is a great score, it fits right in with the movie."

 Reviewing for Empire, called Horner's "spot-on score" and production design "will put even adults right where it wants you - part E. T., part Labyrinth, with a dash of The Goonies".
 Filmtracks.com wrote "there are aspects of this score that will bother detractors of Horner's work, starting with the obvious similarities between one of the two primary themes and Casper's lullaby.
 But the remainder of score, while not really thematically cohesive, is entertaining in most of its parts.
 The final two cues, aside from the disappointingly lengthy conclusion to the credits, make a beautiful and noteworthy suite."
 Philip French of The Guardian, David Wiegand of San Francisco Chronicle's SFGATE and CNN's Tom Charity called the score as "thunderous", "sparkling" and "warm".